Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

 nucleosome ratios and fragmentation patterns.
 To further the research done by Katsman et. al. and others in the field, t-test analysis can be performed to compare the significance of the difference in the nucleosome ratios between the patient and control data.
-T-Test analysis is a parametric test used to compare the fragment lengths of control and patient cfDNA, to make inferences about the state of the population of cfDNA molecules in the patient (15).
-This analysis is used to predict if the patient has the cfDNA fragment length cancer biomarker or not, and predict if the patient is cancer positive or negative given this biomarker.
-Evidently, the patient and control data need to be provided in such manner that the DNA reads are specific for the region corresponding to the cancer type of interest to avoid the presence of noise in the analysis.
-Additionally, to perform the t-test, it is required for the researcher to have a null hypothesis with a p-value which is considered significant such that if the dinucleosome or mononucleosome cfDNA lengths are shorter in the patient data as compared to the the control, that p-value will be used to determine if the difference in length is significant.
-This way, it would be possible to deterimine, given the p-value, if a sample patient dataset is potentially cancerous, with a higher certainty.
-Using this analysed data, graphs can be generated for visualization, and statistical tests can be performed to determine if the sample cfDNA analysed is cancerous.
-This package is novel since there are no other packages that perform statistical analysis on patient and control cfDNA to find the likelihood of cancer in the patient cfDNA. <br> The biological data analysed by cfDNAfragmentomics is cfDNA (cell-free DNA) which are short DNA fragments that have entered the blood due to cell apoptosis or necrosis.
+Additionally, this package contains python scripts to plot nucleosome coverage plots and also perform fragmentation analysis on larger datasets.
+The Wilcoxon rank sum test, also known as the Mann-Whitney U test, is a non-parametric test used to determine significance of the difference in fragment size of the control and patient cfDNA lengths to determine if the patient data contains the cancer biomarker.
+Here, we are comparing two independent samples, which are the population of healthy control cfDNA data and population of patient cfDNA data, and we are making inference about the state of being cancer positive or negative of the population of cfDNA molecules in the patient as being potentially cancer positive or negative.
+Both control and patient data inputted to the functions are assumed to be reads for the specific loci corresponding to the cancer type of interest.
+Hence, both the control and patient data are required in the analysis to ensure the loci being analysed are corresponding to the specific cancer type of interest.
+This package is novel since there are no other R packages that perform statistical analysis on patient and control cfDNA to find the likelihood of cancer in the patient cfDNA with an R Shiny interface as well as python scripts to perform command line functions that require more memory. <br> The biological data analysed by cfDNAfragmentomics is cfDNA (cell-free DNA) which are short DNA fragments that have entered the blood due to cell apoptosis or necrosis.
 This DNA can have variable lengths in the range of 150-400 base pairs (3).
 These DNA fragments are sequenced using Illumina Sequencing or Oxford Nanopore Technology.
 The DNA sequences are available in .bed or .txt files, with format as discussed in the assumptions, as inputs to the cfDNAfragmentomics package. <br>

 The `CfDNAfragmentomics` package was developed using `R version 4.2.2 (2022-10-31 ucrt)`,